 Our Equity Incentive Plan was approved by the Board of Managers of Kohlberg Capital, LLC on November 27, 2006 and by the members of Kohlberg Capital, LLC on December 11, 2006, prior to the conversion of Kohlberg Capital, LLC into Kohlberg Capital Corporation.
-Under this plan, we may grant options to acquire shares and, to the extent permitted by exemptive or other relief that may be granted by the SEC or its staff, other share-based awards, including without limitation restricted shares and options to acquire restricted shares.
+Under this plan, we may grant options to acquire shares and, to the extent permitted by exemptive or other relief that may be granted by the SEC or its staff, other sharebased awards, including without limitation restricted shares and options to acquire restricted shares.
 There are 1,500,000 shares of common stock currently reserved for issuance under our Equity Incentive Plan.
-As of January 31, 2008, no options had been exercised, 1,335,000 shares were subject to outstanding options under our Equity Incentive Plan and 165,000 shares were available for future grant under our Equity Incentive Plan.
-The Company has applied for exemptive relief from the SEC to permit us to grant restricted stock awards to our employees.
+As of February 29, 2008, no options had been exercised, 1,315,000 shares were subject to outstanding options under our Equity Incentive Plan, 305,000 shares were subject to exercisable options and 185,000 shares were available for future grant under our Equity Incentive Plan.

-In accordance with the terms of our Equity Incentive Plan, our Board of Directors has authorized the Compensation Committee to administer our Equity Incentive Plan; however, the full Board retains authority to make grants.
+In accordance with the terms of our Equity Incentive Plan, our Board of Directors has authorized the Compensation Committee to administer our Equity Incentive Plan, but has retained the authority to make grants.
 In accordance with the provisions of our Equity Incentive Plan, the Compensation Committee will determine the terms of options and other awards, including:

-- · the determination of which employees and directors will be granted options and other awards; - the number of shares subject to options and other awards; - the exercise price of each option, which may not be less than fair market value (or, if no fair market value exists at the time of issuance, the current net asset value) of the shares subject to the award on the date of grant; - · the schedule upon which options become exercisable; - the termination or cancellation provisions applicable to options; - the terms and conditions of other awards, including conditions for repurchase, termination or cancellation, issue price and repurchase price; and - all other terms and conditions upon which each award may be granted in accordance with our Equity Incentive Plan.

-No participant may receive awards for over 1,000,000 shares of common stock in any fiscal year.
+- Ÿ the determination of which employees and directors will be granted options and other awards; - Ÿ the number of shares subject to options and other awards; - ^Ÿ the exercise price of each option, which may not be less than fair market value (or, if no fair market value exists at the time of issuance, the current net asset value) of the shares subject to the award on the date of grant; - Ϋ́ the schedule upon which options become exercisable; - Ÿ the termination or cancellation provisions applicable to options; - Ϋ́ the terms and conditions of other awards, including conditions for repurchase, termination or cancellation, issue price and repurchase price; and - Ý all other terms and conditions upon which each award may be granted in accordance with our Equity Incentive Plan. - No participant may receive awards for over 1,000,000 shares of common stock in any fiscal year.